MariaJensen/cloudant/README.md

 # Cloudant

-Utilities for managing a cloudant database from Node.js.
+Methods for managing a cloudant database from Node.js.

 ## Getting started